Research

 I use Large-eddy simulations to investigate the impact of submesoscale dynamics in bottom boundary layer flows.
 I’ve given specific focus to Centrifugal-Symmetric instabilities, which are thought to be especially active in the submesoscale range of the spectrum.

-You can find a relevant publication here and watch my presentation on the topic here.
+You can find relevant publications here and here, and watch my presentation on the topic here.

 Vertical mixing of materials in the upper ocean